coderdba/NOTES/cassandra-kb/single-node.2.0/README.txt

 Use porthostopen.sh to open host's port so that someone can connect to the container from outside of this host Use bashgo.sh to get into the container using bash
 Use cqlshx.sh to get into the container using cqlsh

+Enhancement to do:
+Make the container fully stateless:
+  Store config yaml files on host
+  Store other files in /var/lib/cassandra also on the host